gallosanchez23/roborregos-web-dashboard/README.md

 We provide two different ways to setup your local project: a custom Makefile and docker-compose native commands.
 As we strongly encourage you to use our Makefile, you can still use docker-compose.
-Also, it cold be useful some knowledge about docker if you want to have more specific interactions with the container.
+Also, it could be useful some knowledge about docker if you want to have more specific interactions with the container.
 With this being said, we will continue using Makefile commands, but you can obtain the same result following [these](#setup-with-docker) steps.